 - Of course, response to an incident depends upon the subject matter.
-Because the character of crises are predictable, response teams featuring campus experts should be created so that response can be immediate. - Response teams should have periodic practice sessions.
+Because the character of crises are predictable, response teams featuring campus experts should be created so that response can be immediate. - Response teams must have periodic practice sessions.
+This is increasingly important as acceptable response time grows shorter. - Campus leadership must speak with one voice. - Inconsistent or changing responses or factual errors erodes stakeholder trust - Solutions and communication of solutions must reflect institutional values. - You are not alone.